Occupational Employment and Wages in Huntsville, May 2013

 Transportation and material moving

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Huntsville Metropolitan Statistical Area, above average concentrations of employment were found in many of the occupations within the architecture and engineering group.
-For instance, aerospace engineers were employed at 23.9 times the national rate in Huntsville, and computer hardware engineers, at 8.9 times the U.S. average.
-On the other hand, civil engineers had a location quotient of 1.2 in Huntsville, indicating that this particular occupation’s local and national employment shares were similar.
+For instance, aerospace engineers were employed at 21.6 times the national rate in Huntsville, and electrical engineers, at 7.7 times the U.S. average.
+On the other hand, civil engineers had a location quotient of 0.8 in Huntsville, indicating that this particular occupation's local and national employment shares were similar.

 These statistics are from the Occupational Employment Statistics (OES) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the Alabama Department of Labor.